dsoiM/ReqDC/README.md

 # Quick start
 Clone the repo.

-Enter directory `/docker`.
+Enter directory `docker/`.

-Run command: `docker-compose -f docker-compose.yaml up`
+Run command: `docker-compose build && docker-compose -f docker-compose.yaml up`

 If you change any ports in docker compose config, they must be changed in PHP config as well.